Estuary

 Debezium - ETL Tool

-Debezium stands out as a highly effective solution for general-purpose data replication, offering advanced features like incremental snapshots.
-It is particularly well-suited for organizations that are heavily committed to open-source technologies and have the technical resources to build and maintain their own data pipelines.
+Debezium is a highly effective solution for general-purpose data replication, offering advanced features like incremental snapshots.
+It is particularly well-suited for organizations heavily committed to open-source technologies and have the technical resources to build and maintain their own data pipelines.

 Pros